|

 originated as a means of communication between series of electronic instruments,

 be played back from a computer through a sound module.
-It is a modern
+They are modern

-sophisticated version of the old mechanical piano rolls, as it specifies which
+sophisticated versions of the old mechanical piano rolls, as they specify which

 notes to sound, how hard to hit them. and for how long to sustain them.
 When a